- TFV Heritance Cab Sauv Napa 2019 Press All Ratings

 - Heritance TFV Cab Sauv Napa 2015 Press Taste Note

 - Heritance Cab Sauv Napa 2014 Press 90 WE Mar18

 Taub Family Vineyards was born out of a dream four generations in the making.
 It’s a story that began during a pivotal time in U.S. wine history, just days after Prohibition was repealed, and one that is far from completion.
 The latest chapter is now unfolding as Proprietor Marc D. Taub and his son Jake explore some of California’s most exciting appellations.

 Wine has always been the centerpiece of the family’s narrative and livelihood and Marc D. Taub grew up with a deep appreciation for the art of winemaking.
 His grandfather Marty played an instrumental role in the wine business from the early 1930s, and Marc’s father David later joined Marty’s side to build upon his dream.
 Marc always knew he would follow in their footsteps.
-This came to fruition in 2013, when Marc acquired Napa Valley producer Heritance – which later evolved to Taub Family Vineyards.
-The winery represents some of the best sites in Napa Valley.
-Each wine embodies a pure expression of its respective AVA and vineyard microsite and are crafted for elegance and extraordinary balance.
+This came to fruition in 2013, when Marc acquired Napa Valley producer Heritance – which later evolved to Taub Family Vineyards.They honor this history with the Heritance Napa range of wines.

 The valley oak pictured on the label, a familiar part of any Napa Valley landscape, honors the family’s provenance, while the diamond at the base of the tree represents the seed planted for the legacy of generations to come.